kaland313/TrueBuiltWallSegmentationChallenge/README.md

 python src/predict.py data/val/images/ -o results_wall/val
 ```

-### Run room segmentation on the wall segmentation results
+### :bed: Run room segmentation on the wall segmentation results
 The room segmentation script loads the wall segmentation results and images from the corresponding directories and matches them based on the suffixes applied to the wall segmentation result filenames.

 To run room segmentation on the Rooms or Walls datasets, execute the following commands: